OpenAD: Open-World Autonomous Driving Benchmark for 3D Object Detection: Properties of OpenAD

 {\textbf{Average Precision (AP) and Average Recall (AR).}} The calculation of AP and AR depends on True Positive (TP).
 In OpenAD, the threshold of TP incorporates both positional and semantic scores.
 An object prediction is considered a TP only if it simultaneously meets both the positional and semantic thresholds.
 For 2D object detection, in line with COCO, Intersection over Union (IoU) is used as the positional score.
 We use the cosine similarity of features from the CLIP model as the semantic score.
 When calculating AP, IoU thresholds ranging from 0.5 to 0.95 with a step size of 0.05 are used, along with semantic similarity thresholds of 0.5, 0.7, and 0.9.

 For 3D object detection, the center distance is adopted as the positional score following nuScenes, and we use the same semantic score as the 2D detection task.
 Similar to nuScenes, we adopt a multi-threshold averaging method for AP calculation.
-Specifically, we compute AP across 12 thresholds, combining positional thresholds of 0.5m, 1m, 2m, and 4m with semantic similarity thresholds of 0.5, 0.7, and 0.9, and then average these AP values.
+Specifically, it computes AP across 12 thresholds, combining positional thresholds of 0.5m, 1m, 2m, and 4m with semantic similarity thresholds of 0.5, 0.7, and 0.9, and then average these AP values.

 The same principle applies to calculating Average Recall (AR) for 2D and 3D object detection tasks.
 Both AP and AR are calculated only for the top 300 predictions.

 {\textbf{Average Translation Error (ATE) and Average Scale Error (ASE).}} Following nuScenes, we also evaluate the prediction quality of TP objects using regression metrics.
 The Average Translation Error (ATE) refers to the Euclidean center distance, measured in pixels for 2D or meters for 3D.
 The Average Scale Error (ASE) is calculated as $1 - IoU$ after aligning the centers and orientations of the predicted and ground truth objects.